Pizza Dough Hydration Levels Explained – Why Moisture Matters

-On the other side of having a pizza dough with too little water added to the ingredients is a dough that been dried out due to exposure to the open air.
+On the other side of a pizza dough with too little water is a dough that been dried out due to exposure to the open air.

 In this case, the pizza dough has plenty of water but has had a crust form over the outside making it feel dry to the touch.
-If you dry to shape such a dough, you will have dry bits of dough that will burn when baked.
+If you try to shape dough like this, you’ll end up with dried bits mixed in that burn when baked.

-Very often this kind of pizza dough, while hard and crusty on the outside, still remains moist and wet inside.
+Very often this kind of pizza dough, while hard and crusty on the outside, still remains moist and soft on the inside.